liferay/liferay-docs/discover/reference/articles/04-form-fields.markdown

 ![Figure 2: A form text field.](../images/forms-form-text.png)

+Text Field
-Text Field : Users enter text into these fields.
+: Users enter text into these fields.
 For example, a Full Name field will often be a text field.
-By default, a text field keeps all input on a single line of text.
-To accommodate longer responses, choose the multiline setting when configuring the text field.
+By default, a text field keeps all input on a single line of text (as in [this example](/discover/portal/-/knowledge_base/7-0/creating-advanced-forms#adding-placeholder-text-and-predefined-values)).
+To accommodate longer responses, choose the multiline setting when configuring the text field [as in this example](/discover/portal/-/knowledge_base/7-0/basic-forms#building-a-form).
 Place limits on the text users can enter (numbers from 1-10, or email addresses, for example) by using the Text field's validation options.

 ![Figure 3: A multiline text form.](../images/forms-multiline.png)